liuton23/ted_styled_conference_system/phase1/readme.txt

 Make sure src folder is marked as sources root.
 Navigate src -> Controller -> ConferenceMain.
 Run ConferenceMain’s main method to start the program.
+You may get an error from the Tests.java class.
+If this occurs, please add the required junit dependencies to the classpath.
+Do this by hovering on the red words and selecting add to classpath.
+Alternatively, you can delete the Tests folder as it is not required for the program to function.

 When the user runs the program, the console will say:
 “Welcome to the 207th Tech Conference!
 You can enter 'EXIT' to exit anytime.
 Note that terminating the program without using the above method may not save your information."